 To me the most impressive technology is that which enables even more impressive things to be done or experienced.
 It isn’t relevant whether it’s about productivity, pleasure, or simply for the art of it.
 No doubt this is why I’m drawn to technology, high-tech start-ups, businesses in general (high-tech or not), software, and new “enabling” platforms. ((and philanthropy, investing, intriguing people and ideas, and new tools and techniques, etc.))

 Why I Do What I Do

-As a professional technologist for hire7, I am in the business of improving my client’s businesses.
+As a professional technologist for hire ((my primary vocation)), I am in the business of improving my client’s businesses.
 My aim is to leave them better off than they were before I came into the picture.
 In fact, that’s the only thing I’m paid for. ((You’d be surprised how many consultants haven’t really thought all that much about what they really do – well, if they’re effective – beyond the technical aspects of whatever their area of expertise happens to be.))

 It just so happens that I often utilize technology, or work with technology, to achieve results for my clients.